proog/mgae-e2014/README.md

 It has no built-in levels but can parse a text file or the contents of a text box into levels for the game, meaning that your text editor is your level editor.
 It's a bit like running around in your .txt files!
 The best way to explain it is to demonstrate it, so [click here to try it out](https://permortensen.com/downloads/monospacehero/).

-Monospace Hero was written by Jacob Rasmussen and myself in the course of a few weeks for a project in the game engines course at the IT University.
+Monospace Hero was written in the course of a few weeks for a project in the game engines course at the IT University.

 ## Gameplay